 Section 5: When directed by the Faculty Senate, the Executive Committee may propose meeting with the Broad of Trustees or its Executive Committee to discuss matters relevant to the well-being of the University.

-Section 6: A simple majority of the Executive committee may request a meeting of the executive committee, which consists of the chair, chair-elect, past chair, and the chairs of the standing committees of the Faculty Senate.
+Section 6: A simple majority of the Executive committee may request a meeting of the executive committee, which consists of the President, President-elect, past President, and the chairs of the standing committees of the Faculty Senate.

 Section 2: The agenda for the meetings must be conveyed to the Faculty Senate five business days before the regularly scheduled meetings.
 The agenda for special meetings must be sent to the Faculty Senate at least one day in advance of the meetings.

 Section 3: The order of business in any meeting of the Faculty Senate shall be determined by the President in consultation with the Executive Committee.
 Robert’s Rules of Order shall govern the conduct of the meetings except as the Faculty Senate may prescribe.

 Section 4: Fifty one percent of the elected members of the Faculty Senate constitute a quorum.
 Only members present at the time of the vote are eligible to vote on any question or motion.
 In the absence of a quorum, discussion may occur at the discretion of the President, but no action may be taken except adjournment to a specified future time.
 Faculty Senate Members may attend via teleconference or video conference at a single location designated by the Faculty Senate on the Chicago campus if pressing circumstances prohibit attendance in Evanston.
 Members of the NU-Q campus may also participate through teleconference or video conference from locations in Qatar.
 Faculty members participating by teleconference or video conference as described above will be considered present and in attendance for purposes of determining the existence of a quorum.